 Young children are at higher risk for food-borne illnesses because their stomachs produce lower amounts of the acid that kills harmful bacteria.
 This makes it easier for them to get sick.

 The consequences of eating contaminated foods can be very serious.
+Symptoms may include:

-- Wash all utensils, dishes, cutting boards, and counter tops with hot soapy water before and after preparing food.
+- Wash all utensils, dishes, cutting boards and counter tops with hot soapy water before and after preparing food.

 Cook food to proper temperatures

 - Cook foods to their safe internal temperatures.
 This kills the harmful micro-organisms that cause food poisoning.

 - The safe internal temperature is different than the cooking temperature and should be checked with a food thermometer.
 Colour alone is not a reliable sign that your food is safe to eat.